-One way to enforce a subpoena against a non-party witness is to move to compel compliance under Rule 37(a) of the FRCP.
-This section covers the main points to consider when moving under Rule 37.
+One way to enforce a subpoena against a non-party witness is to move to compel compliance under FRCP 37(a).
+This section of the Note covers the main points to consider when moving under FRCP 37(a).

 When Used